This page is by Jaleigh Q. Pier and was last updated December 20th, 2019.

 - Fossil record: Ordovician to Recent

 Holothuroideans, or sea cucumbers, appear to have bilateral symmetry in their adult form, but several structural characteristics are still formed in five parts.
-Class holothuroidea is a sister clade to class Echinoidea, which together make up the clade Echinozoa.
+Class Holothuroidea is a sister clade to class Echinoidea, which together make up the clade Echinozoa.

 Highly simplified overview of Echinodermata phylogeny based in part on the hypothesis of relationships presented by Reich et al. (2015).
 Image by: Jaleigh Q. Pier, licensed under a Creative Commons Attribution-Share Alike 4.0 International License.

-Sea cucumbers are soft, slimy, and almost worm-like, but do have spicules made of calcium carbonate embedded in their skin; much of their fossil record consists of these small spicules.
-Sea cucumbers have a complete digestive system with two openings; a mouth and anus.
+Sea cucumbers are soft, slimy, and almost worm-like, but do have spicules made of calcium carbonate in their tissues; much of their fossil record consists of these small spicules.
+Sea cucumbers have a complete digestive system with two openings: a mouth and anus.
 Holothurians are uniquely anal respirators, meaning they breathe through their rear end.
 They have respiratory trees that act as ‘lungs’ to transfer oxygen into the body and get rid of carbon dioxide.
 Check out the diagram below to get a better idea of sea cucumber internal anatomy.

 Labelled diagram of sea cucumber internal anatomy.
 Image from "Zoology: for students and general readers " (1879) by: A.S.
 Packard (Flickr; Public Domain).

 Like all echinoderms, sea cucumbers have tube-feet.
 Most species have feathery, buccal tube-feet that extend from the mouth to help sift detritus from soft sediments.
 Due to this common feeding behavior and worm-like appearance, they are often called the earthworms of the sea.
 Commonly it is said that every grain of sand in the ocean has been ingested by a sea cucumber at least once.